Department of Chemistry

 15 September 2013: Jeremiah was selected as an ACS PMSE young investigator.
 He will present as part of the PMSE Young Investigator Symposium at the Spring 2014 National ACS meeting in Dallas, TX.

-14 September 2013: The Johnson group has received a grant from the National Science Foundation under the "Designing Materials to Revolutionize and Engineer Our Future" (DMREF) program.
+14 September 2013: The Johnson group has received a grant from the National Science Foundation (NSF) under the "Designing Materials to Revolutionize and Engineer Our Future" (DMREF) program.
 Our project will focus on the design, synthesis, and computational analysis of polymer networks for emerging applications.
 This project will continue our strong/ongoing collaboration with Prof. Bradley Olsen's group in Chemical Engineering at MIT.
 Thank you NSF!

 23 August 2013: Alexandra's "tetrazine-norbornene Diels-Alder model networks" paper appears in Macromolcular Symposia as part of a special issue highlighting the 2012 Polymer Networks Group conference in Jackson Hole, WY.
 Congrats Alexandra!